Trump may try to move the Fulton County criminal case to federal court. Here’s why – KION546

 District Judge Steve Jones, an appointee of Barack Obama, has scheduled a hearing for August 28 on the issue.

-Though Meadows was the first defendant in the Fulton County case to mount a removal bid, he likely won’t be the last.
+Clark says his status as a federal officer when he engaged in the alleged conduct that led to the charges requires the dismissal of the charges against him.

+Former Georgia GOP chairman David Shafer is also attempting to move his case from state to federal court, according to court filings.

-In addition to Trump, the former president’s ex-lawyer Rudy Giuliani – who also faces 13 charges in the case – argued during his radio show on Tuesday that the same law Meadows cited in his filing “almost an automatic removal” to federal court.
+The former president’s ex-lawyer Rudy Giuliani – who also faces 13 charges in the case – also appears to be eyeing a potential removal attempt.
+He argued during his radio show after the indictment was unsealed that the same law Meadows cited in his filing provides “almost an automatic removal” to federal court.

 “As a person acting as (Trump’s) agent – that’s what a lawyer is, his agent – I have a right to remove it to federal court,” Giuliani said, arguing some of the other defendants could also make similar removal claims.